-As immunology experts, we work with clients to discover new targets and develop treatments for cancer, autoimmune diseases such as multiple sclerosis, and also those working in regenerative medicine.
+As immunology and neuroscience experts, we work with clients to discover new targets and develop treatments for cancer, autoimmune diseases such as multiple sclerosis, liver fibrosis and neurodegenerative diseases.

 Please get in touch for further information on our service offerings and possibilities.